“What is the state of B2B selling content today?”

 Sales people need complete sets of content for key selling scenarios.
 It should be packaged, grouped and ready for delivery.
 In many cases it must be editable and configurable to enable tailoring so it is relevant for a specific situation, audience and communication purpose.

-Selling content, defined as sales knowledge, communication support and situation-ready content created on purpose, is indeed a complex endeavor.
+Selling content, defined as sales knowledge, communication support and situation-specific content that is created on purpose, is indeed a complex endeavor.
 With the right program, process and supporting frameworks, it doesn’t have to be complicated.